Rendville, Ohio

 Rendville is a village in Perry County, Ohio, United States.
-The population was 34 at the 2010 census, making it the smallest incorporated community in Ohio.
+It is an old mining town in southeastern Appalachian Ohio.
+The population was 28 at the 2020 census, making it the smallest incorporated community in Ohio.

 History

-Rendville was founded in 1879 by William P. Rend, and named for him.
+Rendville was founded in 1879 by William P. Rend, and named after him.
 A post office was established at Rendville in 1879, and remained in operation until 1982.
+In 1888, Isiah Tuppins was elected as the first African-American mayor in Ohio.